About PoliStack

 PoliStack is a structured political intelligence platform built for campaigns, consultants, PACs, and policy strategy teams.

-It connects governing records, campaign finance data, electoral activity, and institutional relationships into one system — enabling structured analysis across candidates, legislation, committees, donors, and influence networks.
+It connects governing records, campaign finance data, electoral activity, federal regulations, government spending, ethics disclosures, and institutional relationships into one system — enabling structured analysis across candidates, legislation, committees, donors, influence networks, and federal accountability records.

-PoliStack is designed for professionals who need to move beyond documents and headlines to understand how political power actually operates.
+PoliStack is designed for professionals who need to move beyond documents and headlines to understand how political power actually operates — and where public money flows.

 Why It Exists